benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 ##### Where should rebase be used in a collaborative workflow?

-Above, discussed what would happen if you rebased a branch within your local repository.
+Above, we discussed what would happen if you rebased a branch within your local repository.
+When you decide you want master to incorperate the feature branch, and you rebased feature onto master's new changes, merging with master will result in a fast-forward merge.

 You can also rebase between master onto origin/master or feature onto origin/feature.
 This is great for updating your work before publishing your changes to the rest of the team.